iqtree/iqtree.github.io/doc/Tutorial.md

 You can explicitly tell model testing to only include  `+ASC` model with:

-    #for IQ-TREE version >= 1.5.4:
     iqtree -s SNP_data.phy -m MFP+ASC

-    #for IQ-TREE version <= 1.5.3:
-    iqtree -s SNP_data.phy -m TESTNEW+ASC

 Assessing branch supports with ultrafast bootstrap approximation
 ----------------------------------------------------------------
 <div class="hline"></div>

-To overcome the computational burden required by the nonparametric bootstrap, IQ-TREE introduces an ultrafast bootstrap approximation (UFBoot) ([Minh et al., 2013]; [Hoang et al., in press]) that is  orders of magnitude faster than the standard procedure and provides relatively unbiased branch support values.
+To overcome the computational burden required by the nonparametric bootstrap, IQ-TREE introduces an ultrafast bootstrap approximation (UFBoot) ([Minh et al., 2013]; [Hoang et al., 2018]) that is  orders of magnitude faster than the standard procedure and provides relatively unbiased branch support values.
 Citation for UFBoot:

 > __D.T.
 Hoang, O. Chernomor, A. von Haeseler, B.Q.
 Minh, and L.S.
-Vinh__ (2017) UFBoot2: Improving the ultrafast bootstrap approximation. *Mol.
+Vinh__ (2018) UFBoot2: Improving the ultrafast bootstrap approximation. *Mol.
 Biol.
-Evol.*, in press.
+Evol.*, 35:518–522.
     <https://doi.org/10.1093/molbev/msx281>

-To run UFBoot, use the option  `-bb`:
+To run UFBoot:

-    iqtree -s example.phy -m TIM2+I+G -bb 1000
+    iqtree -s example.phy -m TIM2+I+G -B 1000
+    # for version 1.x change -B to -bb

- `-bb`  specifies the number of bootstrap replicates where 1000 is the minimum number recommended.
+ `-B`  specifies the number of bootstrap replicates where 1000 is the minimum number recommended.
 The section  `MAXIMUM LIKELIHOOD TREE` in  `example.phy.iqtree` shows a textual representation of the maximum likelihood tree with branch support values in percentage.
 The NEWICK format of the tree is printed to the file  `example.phy.treefile`.
 In addition, IQ-TREE writes the following files:

 * `example.phy.contree`: the consensus tree with assigned branch supports where branch lengths are optimized  on the original alignment.